ibrahim3c/ByteStore_FullStack/ByStore.Client/docs/frontendNotes.md

 5.  **Checkout & Payment:** Implement the multi-step checkout flow with Stripe Elements integration for payments.
 6.  **Admin Portal:** Build the lazy-loaded admin module for managing store data.
 7.  **Refinement:** Implement caching (e.g., using `shareReplay`), add unit/E2E tests, and perform performance optimizations.

+# To Dos
+1. add bootstrap and use it to create navbar , product-card,..
+2. do product list and product details and routing of them